 I’m starting to feel like every other recipe on this blog has oats as a star ingredient.
 Am I getting boring?!
 There’s just so many things you can do with oats!!

 But this blueberry overnight oat recipe have a special place in my heart.
-They’re incredibly easy to make and are perfect for back to school, work, or when you’re lazy (like me) in the morning.
+They’re incredibly easy to make and are perfect for school, work, or when you’re just feeling lazy in the morning.

-Are you ready to be amazed?
-This recipe could not be easier.
+This recipe truly could not be easier.
 All you need to do is add all ingredients aside from the chia jam into a bowl, jar, or container.

 Stir together until everything is well incorporated or just shake it up if you put everything in a jar.